Old Whittemore Academy

 Dr. Carl Sagan

-The preservation of historical sites such as the former Whittemore Elementary School is fundamental to African-American History in Conway, South Carolina and Horry County.
-This institution played a major role in molding and shaping the lives of thousands of African American children in Horry County.
+The preservation of historical sites such as the former Whittemore Elementary School is fundamental to Black History in Conway, South Carolina and Horry County.
+This institution played a major role in molding and shaping the lives of thousands of black children in Horry County.

 Whittemore Elementary School was built eighty-nine years after the end of slavery in this country.
-It was the first newly constructed Elementary School in Conway, S.C. built specifically to educate African-American students in First through Sixth grades.
-Presently, this building is among the few physical landmarks still standing that reflects our educational development.
+It was the first newly constructed Elementary School in Conway, S.C. built specifically to educate black students in First through Sixth grades.
+Presently, this building is among the few physical landmarks still standing that reflects our educational development and history.

 Whittemore Academy, which was established in 1870, was located in its last location across the street from Whittemore Elementary School.
 Whittemore Academy had several name changes throughout history, including: Whittemore Academy, Whittemore Training School and Whittemore High School.